shapely/shapely/docs/manual.rst

 The End Cap Style for single-sided buffers is always ignored, and forced to the equivalent of `BufferCapStyle.flat`.

-Passed a `distance` of 0, :meth:`buffer` can sometimes be used to "clean" self-touching or self-crossing polygons such as the classic "bowtie".
+Passed a `distance` of 0, :meth:`~object.buffer` can sometimes be used to "clean" self-touching or self-crossing polygons such as the classic "bowtie".
 Users have reported that very small distance values sometimes produce cleaner results than 0.
 Your mileage may vary when cleaning surfaces.